 If you obtain documents electronically from an official website such as from the Land Registry or Companies House - or from a publicly available privately run source of historical documents such as Google Earth - ideally, if you have the option, you should get the website to send the documents to you as email attachments so that you have an email documenting when you obtained them and from where.
 This applies particularly in the case of private sources where may be no guarantee that a particular document will always be available.
 For example Google Earth only provides one image for each time period - as Google acquire more historical images the image available for a particular time period may be replaced by another image for the same period which, due to differences in lighting, angle, cloud cover, etc. might not show as clearly some detail the previously available image did.

-If it is not possible or practical to get an official or private website to send the documents to you as email attachments - so that you have to download them instead - store them in a new folder on your computer, create a 7-ZIP or RAR archive of the folder, and give the archive file a name which records where they came from and when.
+If it is not possible or practical to get an official or private website to send the documents to you as email attachments - so that you have to download them instead - store them in a new folder on your computer, create a ZIP archive of the folder, and give the archive file a name which records where they came from and when.

 Of course you may not have done the above in the past because you were not aware that a legal dispute might arise.
 You might have kept folders for specific subjects and added to them from time to time.
 But as soon as matters get to the point where you think that some issue which has arisen might result in a some kind of formal dispute, you should "freeze" the existing folders of documents (and take care to preserve them) and, from then on, for new documents received, deal with them as explained above.

-If you are using a document management system you should, if legal proceedings have already commenced when you come to load a document to the document management system, type in A, C, D, or R for each document to indicate whether it is a document which you have disclosed (or will be disclosing at the appropriate time) or whether it is a document copy disclosed to you by the other side.
+If you are using a document management system you should, if legal proceedings have already commenced when you come to load a document to the document management system, type in A, C, D, or R (or a tag of #A or #C or #D or #R) for each document to indicate whether it is a document which you have disclosed (or will be disclosing at the appropriate time) or whether it is a document copy disclosed to you by the other side.
 A stands for Applicant, C for Claimant, D for Defendant, R for Respondent etc.

 Note that when deciding whether to enter A or R etc. for a document you are loading the question is which party is bringing the document to the proceedings rather than who originally created the document.
 For example, say you are the Applicant -